Bo Lamar: Professional career

 Lamar was a third-round pick by the Detroit Pistons in the 1973 NBA draft.
 He was the top overall pick in the 1973 American Basketball Association Draft by the San Diego Conquistadors and signed with them.

-As a rookie in 1973–1974, Lamar averaged 20.4 points per game for San Diego and made the ABA All-Rookie team, playing for Coach Wilt Chamberlain.
+As a rookie during the 1973–74 season, Lamar averaged 20.4 points per game for San Diego and made the ABA All-Rookie team, playing for Coach Wilt Chamberlain.
 He also set the franchise record, scoring 50 points in one game.

-Lamar averaged 20.9 points per game in 1974–1975, being reunited with his college coach Beryl Shipley, during the season.
-After averaging 16.0 in his third season, he ended up playing sparingly for the Lakers in 1976–1977, the final year of his career.
+Lamar averaged 20.9 points per game in 1974–75, being reunited with his college coach Beryl Shipley, during the season.
+After averaging 16.0 in his third season, he ended up playing sparingly for the Lakers in 1976–77, the final year of his career.
 Lamar was released by the Lakers after the season.

-He played for three American Basketball Association teams: the San Diego Conquistadors (1973-1975), the rebranded San Diego Sails (1975) (who folded after 11 games) and the Indiana Pacers (1975–1976) before moving to the NBA after the ABA–NBA merger.
-In 1976–1977 Lamar played 71 games for the Los Angeles Lakers.
+He played for three American Basketball Association teams: the San Diego Conquistadors (1973-1975), the rebranded San Diego Sails in 1975 (who folded after 11 games) and the Indiana Pacers (1975–76) before moving to the NBA after the ABA–NBA merger.
+In the 1976–77 season, Lamar played 71 games for the Los Angeles Lakers.
 Overall, Lamar averaged 16.4 points and 3.9 assists in 273 career games.
 His ABA averages were 19.7 points and 4.4 assists in 202 games.

-Personal
+Personal life and death

 Lamar was the Louisiana-Lafayette basketball color analyst on radio, before retiring to his native Ohio.
+He died on February 16, 2026, at the age of 74.